LibraryofVA/plugin-Export/README.md

 file as a PDF to be imported into a digital asset management system adding full text search capability.

+The free PHP library FPDF available from http://www.fpdf.org/ makes the PDF creation that takes place within this plugin possible.

 This plugin is meant to be used in conjuction with Scripto and MediaWiki as orginally configured as a crowd-sourcing transcription tool by the University of Iowa Libraries (http://diyhistory.lib.uiowa.edu/transcribe/) and later reproduced by the Library of Virginia